 Awnings are essentially supplemental fabric covers that are useful for controlling intense heat and sun exposure occurring outdoors and indoors.
 There are retractable awnings as well as stationary awnings, drop shades, and canopies.
 Wood, vinyl, and aluminum are some of the materials that are used for manufacturing awnings but are outdated, costly & require a higher degree of maintenance.
 A lot of home and business owners use awnings to cut down increasingly high home energy costs by decreasing their air conditioning needs.

 Old Awnings vs. New Awnings

-Modern motorized awnings come with hard wired switches or remote controls.
-Alternately, you can always have a hand cranked awning to lower the cost of the product and the installation.
-A modern motorized awning is available with an extensive number of options which were either not available or too expensive in years passed.
-Options include home automation integration, Wind Sensors, Sun & Wind Sensors, Timers & even the newest Rain Sensors.
+Modern motorized awnings come with hard-wired switches or remote controls.
+Alternatively, you can always have a hand-cranked awning to lower the cost of the product and the installation.
+A modern motorized awning is available with an extensive number of options that were either not available or too expensive in years passed.
+Options include home automation integration, Wind Sensors, Sun and wind Sensors, Timers & even the newest Rain Sensors.
 All you have to do is press a button for retracting for full or partial sun protection.
 There is an abundance of tubular motor framing and internal wiring in these awnings to make them extend or retract according to your needs.